EminaIBU/bdt-comparing-different-bdt-approaches/README.md

 #### Logs
-After successfull run, there will be two folders generated `timing` and `logs` which will store the times and logs fer each of three methods that we used.
+After successfull run, there will be two folders generated `timing` and `logs` which will store the times and logs for each of three methods that we used.

 Conclusion
 -------